JohannesAutenrieb/1D_MPC_CBF/README.md

 ### Pointwise Controller and CBF-QP Safety Filter

-We defined a linear controller of the form.
+A linear controller of the following form is defined:

 $$\\begin{align}
 u_d = K_1 x + K_2 x_d